birrozza/esp_8266_T-H/README.md

 The other fields are not currently used.

-After modifying the file, you can upload it using the "upload file" function on the setting page.
+After modifying the file, you can upload it using the "_upload file_" function on the setting page.
 The changes will take effect immediately.

 ### Firmware OTA update (Over The Air)